What two Hong Kong exhibitions reveal about the handover, identity, and contemporary art

 Most of the general public didn't feel that they were part of the handover.
 Rather, it was forced on them.
 This puts into context why looking back or creating an alternative history is so important for us.
 This is because we had no part in playing out the official history and we had no power in making any adjustments to it at the time.

 Now let us return to the first part of Museum 97.
 It is the beginning of the story of Lo Ting.
 Oscar Ho tried to create an origin myth of Hong Kongers that dates back to the tenth century by inviting two writers and public intellectuals to contribute to the story.
-The first one is Leung Man Tao, a Beijing based writer and critic, and the other one is Tung Kai Cheung, an established writer in Hong Kong.
+The first one is Leung Man Tao, a Beijing based writer and critic, and the other one is Dung Kai Cheung, an established writer in Hong Kong.
 Both are key figures of the Hong Kong literature scene.

-It is really interesting that both Leung and Tung merged the "real" history of China, with that of the history of the "Tanka" boat people in Hong Kong.
+It is really interesting that both Leung and Dung merged the "real" history of China, with that of the history of the "Tanka" boat people in Hong Kong.
 Based on these histories, they developed something new that could generate a new narrative—a mermaid they posit as the ancestor of Hong Kongers.

-As I went through the catalogue, I found a fascinating theory narrated by Tung Kai Cheung, the writer.
+As I went through the catalogue, I found a fascinating theory narrated by Dung Kai Cheung, the writer.
 He said that for Hong Kong history—when I was studying in primary school and I think most of us are taught in this way—Hong Kong history is the history of a little village that developed into an international city.
-For Tung, this kind of history is a fake trajectory.
+For Dung, this kind of history is a fake trajectory.
 What he is interested to contest is who put forward and perpetuated the narrative that Hong Kong turned from a little village to the international city that we live in today.

 He proposes that three powers were at work, namely, the colonisers, the localists, and then the nationalists of China.
 It intrigues me that instead of questioning the existing narrative, we seem to be more interested in arguing about who authored that story or history.
 This may not be a very sophisticated theory, and it is by no means uncontested.
 But I find it an interesting hypothesis and idea that I should keep in mind when I keep looking through the history and the material in the Ha Bik Chuen Archive.